cloudmesh-book/book-latex-2018/contributing.md

     ~/github/cloudmesh/book

-You will now see the book in the editor and you can easily edit the contents.
+You will now see the book in the editor and you can edit the contents.

 To generate the PDF or epub use the commands